Ohio's big cities are rapidly becoming national school reform leaders

 - Sharing local tax dollars with high-performing charters.

-- Replacing failing schools with new high quality charter and district magnet schools.
+- Replacing failing schools with new high quality charters and district magnet schools.

 - Attracting, retaining and developing excellent new teachers and school leaders.